Mesh and BGP¶

 Filling mesh data¶

-Each handler can fill predefined attributes in GlobalOptions
+Each handler can fill predefined attributes in GlobalOptions, DirectPeer, IndirectPeer and Session objects,

 this includes peer groups, vrf, interfaces used for BGP session and various options.